Josip Iličić: Return to Maribor

 After twelve years of playing in Serie A, Iličić returned to Slovenia and joined his former club Maribor on 5 October 2022, signing a contract until June 2025.
 He made his second debut for Maribor a month later, on 6 November, in a 5–1 home win over Mura, where he also scored Maribor's fifth goal from the penalty spot.

+Koper

+In June 2025, after his contract with Maribor expired, Iličić signed for fellow Slovenian top division side Koper.

 International career

-Iličić made his international debut with the Slovenian under-20 team in October 2008 in a match against Croatia.
+Iličić made his international debut with the Slovenia under-20 team in October 2008 in a match against Croatia.
 Overall, he made four appearances for the team, all of them in the Mirop Cup.
 He also played for the under-21 team between 2009 and 2010, including two appearances in the qualifiers for the 2011 UEFA European Under-21 Championship.

 Iličić missed out on the 2010 FIFA World Cup but made his debut for the senior team in a friendly match against Australia on 11 August 2010.
 He scored his first international goal on 10 September 2013 against Cyprus.

+In May 2024, Iličić was included in the preliminary squad for UEFA Euro 2024, ending his two-and-a-half years absence from the national team.
+The following month, he was selected in the final 26-man squad for the tournament.
+Iličić made his European Championship debut on 25 June, coming off the bench in the last group stage match against England, which ended in a goalless draw as Slovenia advanced from the group stage for the first time.